Pyrenean Foothills (Mediterranean France)

 Day 4: Rivesaltes to Quillan

-As cyclists we are used to the idea of bagging cols, but today we become “Château baggers”!
-Nearly every rocky outcrop is adorned with a semi-ruined castle balancing precariously on the clifftops, maximising its defensive position.
+As cyclists, we’re used to the idea of bagging cols, but today we become Château spotters!
+Nearly every rocky outcrop is adorned with a semi-ruined castle balancing precariously on the clifftop.
 Once inaccessible, they now have narrow roads snaking their way up to their gates.
-These climbs are all optional and make up our Challenge route.
+All of these climbs are optional and make up our Challenge route.

 Easier route: 96km with 1150m ascent